 Reapplicants are those who applied to the MBA program within the last two application years, so those who applied three or more years ago are considered new applicants.

 Reapplicants may answer one or both of the essay questions above as options, and they must provide additional updates within text boxes given in the application for any new test scores, career developments, or other changes since their last application.

 Through this reapplicant essay, the Ad Com would like to know that your need for the UCLA Anderson MBA is as strong as it was last time.
 Hence you should demonstrate your continued interest in UCLA by explaining how you have enhanced your application since last time.
 You may answer this by focusing on the areas you have improved upon since you applied last.
 Whether you have taken extra classes, boosted your GMAT score, received a promotion, led a new and exciting project, increased your community involvement, or taken on a personal challenge, this is your opportunity to showcase that.
 The key here is to demonstrate that you are now a stronger candidate since your last application.
 Your conscious efforts to strengthen your profile and work on your weak areas will prove how determined you are about your Anderson MBA.

 The school also asks reapplicants to comment on how they have refined their career goals and conducted additional research into the UCLA MBA program over the past year.
 You may mention any meetings with alumni/ professors/ad com or any information session you have attended.
 You can update on the enhancements in your resume and additional steps you have taken to learn more about the school and your 'fit' with the school's culture.

-Reapplicants should submit only one new recommendation, and it can be from the same recommender as the previous application.
+Reapplicants should submit only one new recommendation, which can be from the same recommender as the previous application.

 Interviews of a few successful MER Students who got into Anderson: